 I led a forensic investigation many years back in which an attacker achieved domain administrator, full control, within minutes of gaining access to their back end.
 The attacker began the attack with a phone call to a manager of one of the remote stores with a pretext that required manager to sign a document for insurance purposes.
 Immediately following that call the manager received an email with a malicious PDF attachment.
 Each store had a connection to the company’s corporate back end via secure VPN.
-Once the manager opened the PDF the malware began to propagated leveraging known vulnerabilities taking complete advantage of their perimeter-focused strategy which left the internal network vulnerable.
+Once the manager opened the PDF the malware began to propagate, leveraging known vulnerabilities taking complete advantage of their perimeter-focused strategy which left the internal network vulnerable.

 Majority of malware out there today are not exploiting a vulnerability that’s never been discovered (known in the industry as a “zero-day exploit”).
 There are vulnerabilities still existing in sites all over the world that have had patches available for years.
-As an example, remedies have existed for the popular EternalBlue exploit, used in the infamous WannyCry ransomware, for 2 or 3 years now, yet we still see those vulnerabilities used in breaches today.
+As an example, remedies have existed for the popular EternalBlue exploit, used in the infamous WannyCry ransomware, for two or three years now, yet we still see those vulnerabilities used in breaches today.

 Prioritize Your Assets

 Part of the difficulty in dealing with vulnerability management has to do with confusion over the process.
-We often hear “Where do I start?” from customers, which is understandable given how complex most enterprise networks have become.
+We often hear, “Where do I start?” from customers, which is understandable given how complex most enterprise networks have become.

 There are different schools of thought on how a company should prioritize vulnerability management, and it often depends on the business needs.
-Some will focus on asset criticality—they know the “Crown Jewels” are in particular assets, so they focus on those first.
+Some will focus on asset criticality — they know the “Crown Jewels” are in particular assets, so they focus on those first.
 Others will focus on assets with high vulnerability counts.
 Yet others will take the risky approach of focusing heavily on external assets, as mentioned above.